Marshall’s affiliation with a number of community foundations allows students a variety of opportunities.

 - Through the Architecture, Construction, and Engineering (ACE) program, high school students meet twice a month with mentors in those fields in order to receive career encouragement and learn about scholarship opportunities.

-- The Early Admissions Opportunity Program (EAOP), which is offered through UCLA, offers SAT and ACT prep courses and help with college entrance requirements.
+- UCLA Early Academic Outreach Program (EAOP), which is offered through UCLA, offers SAT and ACT prep courses and help with college entrance requirements.

 - Caltech’s RISE program (Reaffirming and Increasing Scholastic Endeavors) offers math and science tutoring to high school students.